 Experience Iceberg Viewing

-From April to August, these 10,000-year-old glacial giants are visible from many points along the northern and eastern coasts, especially on clear, sunny days.
-They come in every shape and size, with colours from snow-white to deepest aquamarine.
-Despite their arrival from the Arctic every spring, and their disappearance only months later, our awe of them remains new, year after year.
+When it comes to viewing icebergs, this is one of the best places in the world.
+During spring and summer, these 10,000-year-old glacial giants are visible from many points along the northern and eastern coasts.
+They come in every shape and size, with colours from snow-white to the deepest aquamarine.

 About Icebergs